-Most of the time the only passenger who travels in my car is Jack the dog.
-As a result I am not too fussed with the state of the interior.
-However, on Tuesday I was to drive to Oxford with two fellow church staff members – both female.
+There was a time when the only regular passenger in my car was Jack the dog.
+As a result I was not too fussed with the state of the interior.
+However, on one occasion I was to drive to Oxford with two fellow church staff members – both female.
 I sat in the car the day before and took in the sights and smells.
 Damp dog, dirty carpets, cluttered dash.
 The possibility of sister-shame motivated me to hoover the car, remove the dog’s towel, my wellies and other offensive items.
 Dashboard polish was splashed, a new air freshener installed, and the interior given a thorough spring-clean.

 Feeling good about my chivalry I readied myself to bask in the gratitude of my passengers come the next day.
 Then – disaster!
 One cancelled due to illness and the other changed her travel plans.
 I was crestfallen.
 Come Tuesday morning I sat in the car once again and took in the now transformed sights and smells.
 The initial feeling was one of annoyance – all that work had been for nothing.
 Then a strange feeling crept over me.
 What was it?
 A cocktail of satisfaction, well-being and pride with a dash of optimism.
 The drive to Oxford was in the sunshine – literally and figuratively, and the car seemed to drive better.
 Odd that.